saadash1268/saadash1268/README.md

 <h1 align="center"> About Me👋 </h1>

-My name is Saad, and I'm an aspiring developer with a distinctive journey.
-I earned my geography degree while simultaneously tending bar, honing multitasking and customer service skills.
-Amid the challenges of the COVID-19 pandemic, I transitioned into the role of a residential care officer, providing essential support to those in need.
-These experiences shaped my path, emphasising adaptability and resilience, and kindled my passion for technology and problem-solving.

-With a geography foundation and hands-on service industry experience, I'm well-prepared to excel in dynamic environments.
-Just as I crafted the perfect cocktails and offered vital care during the pandemic, I'm now committed to a career in tech.
-I have completed a full stack bootcamp and am eager to tackle complex challenges, simplify them, and make technology accessible.

-My shift to the tech world was driven by a desire for a more significant impact.
-I'm excited to explore this new path and currently fine-tuning my software development skills, combining a unique background with a love for learning and solving problems.
-I'm enthusiastic about the endless possibilities in tech and eager to embrace the opportunities in my new tech career.
+Hey, I'm Saad, a versatile professional with a geography degree earned while honing multitasking and customer service skills as a bartender.
+During the COVID-19 pandemic, I transitioned to a residential care officer role, showcasing adaptability and resilience.
+These experiences fuelled my passion for technology and led me to complete a full stack bootcamp with the School of Code.
+Whether crafting cocktails or offering vital care, my commitment to excellence now extends to a career in tech.
+I'm eager to tackle complex challenges, simplify them, and make technology accessible, driven by a desire for a more significant impact.
+Currently fine-tuning my development skills, I bring a unique background, love for learning, and problem-solving enthusiasm to embrace the endless possibilities in my new tech career.
 <br>